adamkocsis/fossils/readme.md

 # My fossils directory

-... from the Research Project Implementation class.
+... from the Research Project Implementation class that introduced git and github.